 Success for undergraduate filmmakers as 'The Female Voice' wins coveted RTS award

-Screen School, Media and Communications
+Screen School, Media, Communications and Cultural Studies

 Written byOliver Fry

 A film made by Goldsmiths, University of London undergraduates Julia Dos Santos, Minji Kim and Jeanette Lee has received a major award from the Royal Television Society (RTS).